5 Key Areas of Development

 Physical Development

-Students are encouraged to develop a healthy body and a responsive mind through active participation in sports and games for recreation, specialisation, or as a life-long hobby.
-Students are tested using the Singaporean National Physical Fitness Award, which tests the students at the beginning of the year and again at the end of the year in order to be able to measure how much they have developed physically.
+Students are encouraged to develop healthy bodies and responsive minds through active participation in sports and games for recreation, specialisation, or as a life-long hobby.
+Students’ physical fitness is tested at the beginning of the academic year and again at the end of the academic year to measure how far students have developed physically.
 The school provides modern sports facilities and engages qualified instructors to train students in various sports and games.
 Students are encouraged to participate in district and regional competitions.
-Furthermore, students will be urged to push themselves and to set and achieve evermore challenging physical goals.
+Furthermore, students are urged to push themselves and to set and achieve evermore challenging physical goals.
 This area is under the scope of the Physical Education Department.

 Social Development

-Attitude and communicative ability are critical to a student’s well-being and success.
-We offer several programmes to cultivate students in these aspects, such as INSIGHT, our in-house life skills curriculum developed from Dr. Stephen R. Covey’s The 7 Habits of Highly Effective People.
-Students will also take part in hands-on real-world Experiential Learning during our Service Learning, Exploration & Expedition Weeks, and Global Discovery Programmes.
+Attitude and communication skills are critical to a student’s well-being and success.
+We offer several programmes to cultivate students in these aspects.
+Students will also take part in hands-on real-world experiential learning during our Field Trips, Level Camps, Exploration & Expedition Weeks, and Global Discovery Programmes.
 Additionally, students will choose to attend one of our numerous Co-Curricular Activities that we offer, each of which is structured to facilitate student choice and responsibility.
-This area is overseen by the INSIGHT Department.
+This area is overseen by the Student Development Department.

 Aesthetic Development

-The JNY curricula have been developed in such a way as to teach students how and why they should appreciate the arts.
+The JNY curricula have been developed in such a way as to teach students how and why they should appreciate the Arts.
 The Visual Arts and Music programmes have been designed to promote this appreciation of the arts and of artistic talent in different forms.
-Since the aesthetic development of every child is important, the school is collaborating with established institutions, such as Nanyang Academy of Fine Arts in Singapore, to further develop their knowledge, understanding and appreciation of the arts.
-Students will be exposed to the arts, to different artistic techniques and how art is applicable in everyday situations.
-The area of Aesthetic Development is the responsibility of the Music and Visual Arts Departments.
+Since the aesthetic development of every child is important, the school collaborates with established institutions to further develop students’ knowledge, understanding and appreciation of the arts.
+Students are exposed to the arts, to different artistic techniques, and to how art is applicable in everyday situations.
+The area of Aesthetic Development is the responsibility of the Music and Arts Department.

 Back to top